Outdoor Research Helium Rain Jacket Review

-An extremely lightweight and compressible shell, the OR Helium is ideal if you're after a rain layer that is light and takes up as little space as possible.
+An extremely lightweight and compressible shell, the OR Helium is ideal if you're after a rain layer that takes up as little space as possible.
 Whether for use as a just-in-case layer while out on an afternoon hike, a long-distance backpacking trip, or a challenging alpine climb, this jacket disappears in your pack like no other.

 This jacket kept us dry in several short downpours, and the fabric resisted wetting out reasonably well.
 As you might imagine, it wouldn't be our first choice for trips where you expect rain all day, day after day.
 The DWR treatment applied to the Pertex Shield+ fabric held up pretty darn well during our field and side-by-side testing and outperformed several thicker, heavier models in its price range.

 The main shortcomings with the Helium's stormworthiness are the wrist/cuff design and minimal hood.
 There's only elastic on half of the wrist opening and no means to tighten it; this means water can run down your forearms when reaching overhead into rainy weather.
 The hood offers good peripheral vision and cinches down nicely to help it stay on in the wind.
 The hood barely covered our entire head and didn't hang over our face or forehead; almost always our face would still get rained on during storms, even if our body stayed dry.
 While a bummer, it's not a dealbreaker, and we were impressed with its performance, especially considering it weighs about the same as two energy bars.

 Breathability & Ventilation

 This jacket does not have any ventilation features, save the loose-fitting wrist cuffs (if you can call that a ventilation feature), which fit our lead tester's wrists with some room to spare and allowed some moisture escape.